Wildhoney/Switzerland/README.md

 ### `state.useRedux`

--   `state.useRedux`: Utillises Redux for managing shared state between many components after creating a new store with the `utils.redux.createStore` function.
+Utillises Redux for managing shared state between many components after creating a new store with the `utils.redux.createStore` function.

 ```javascript
 import { t, utils } from 'switerland';